davidfowl/AspNetCoreDiagnosticScenarios/Guidance.md

 ### Avoid using Task.Result and Task.Wait

 There are very few ways to use Task.Result and Task.Wait correctly so the general advice is to completely avoid using them in your code.
+Using Task.Result or Task.Wait to block wait on an asynchronous operation to complete is *MUCH* worse than calling a truly synchronous API to block.
+This phenomenon is dubbed "Sync over Async".
+The other issue with Task.Wait and Task.Result occurs when running in environments where a SynchronizationContext

 ### Prefer await over ContinueWith